Seemor

 Location Insights

-Area: Upscale corridor between Nob Hill and Polk Gulch; classic venues, cocktail bars, destination dining.
+Area vibe: Upscale corridor between Nob Hill and Polk Gulch; classic venues, cocktail bars, destination dining.

 Safety: Generally safe with steady foot traffic; standard urban vigilance at night.

-Nearby: Near hotels and Polk Street nightlife; walkable to cable car lines and Russian Hill attractions.
+What's nearby: Near hotels and Polk Street nightlife; walkable to cable car lines and Russian Hill attractions.

 Opening Hours